Toonturama: Mi Tele

-On December 15, 2001, UniMás (then known as Telefutura) plans to announced that it would debuted three children's programming blocks with the new weekday and Saturday and Sunday morning cartoon blocks was premiered on January 15 ("Mi Tele"), and January 19, 2002 ("Toonturama" and "Toonturama Junior"), one day after the network was launched on January 14.
-Featuring live-action and animated series aimed at children between the ages of 2 and 14.
-It was planned to launch a new block, as part of the programming consisting four to eight shows for 30-minute episodes and aimed at marking the first time that exclusively animated cartoons for different youth audiences.
+On December 15, 2001, UniMás (then known as Telefutura) announced that it would launch three children's programming blocks that would eventually premiere on January 15 ("Mi Tele") and January 19, 2002 respectively ("Toonturama" and "Toonturama Junior"), one day after the network was launched on January 14.
+The blocks featured live-action and animated series aimed at children between the ages of 2 and 14.

-The first children's block, "Mi Tele" ("My TV"), a two-hour animation block on weekday mornings featuring a mix of imported Spanish-language cartoons such as Fantaghiro and El Nuevo Mundo de los Gnomos ("The New World of the Gnomes"), as well as the originally produced in English as the Zodiac Entertainment cartoon series, Mr. Bogus and the Nelvana cartoon series, Anatole debuted on January 15, 2002.
-Later on March 15, 2002, the Mi Tele originally cartoon block ended.
-The following week on Monday, the featuring with the youth-targeted children's telenovelas (Carrusel, Luz Clarita, Gotita de Amor and Rayito de Luz) airs on the block beginning on March 18, 2002, as part of the update scheduled programming.
+The first block, "Mi Tele" ("My TV"), a two-hour animation block on weekday mornings featuring a mix of imported Spanish-language cartoons such as Fantaghiro and El Nuevo Mundo de los Gnomos ("The New World of the Gnomes"), as well as two animated series originally produced in English, Mr. Bogus and Anatole all premiering on January 15, 2002.
+The block's run would be short lived as on March 15, 2002, the Mi Tele block was discontinued.
+The following week on Monday, the block started airing youth-targeted telenovelas such as Carrusel, Luz Clarita, Gotita de Amor and Rayito de Luz as part of the updated programming lineup.

 Though the block was intended to air on weekday mornings on the holidays some of the years.
 However, some of the youth-targeted novelas aired on Mi Tele block weekday morning or Toonturama weekend morning cartoon block will delayed in order next week and full schedule on Sunday due to the network will picking line-up with all of the holidays and family movies marathon with the attempt of animated movies by Warner Bros.
-Telefutura Network has distribution and acquired the rights to air on the Warner Bros. animated series within movies by Warner Bros.
-Animation, DC Comics and Hanna-Barbera such as Scooby-Doo ("Scooby-Doo on Zombie Island" and "Scooby-Doo! and the Witch's Ghost"), Looney Tunes ("The Bugs Bunny/Road Runner Movie"), Tom and Jerry ("Tom and Jerry: The Movie"), The Jetsons ("Jetsons: The Movie") and Batman: The Animated Series ("Batman: Mask of the Phantasm").
+Telefutura had also acquired the rights to air animated TV series and films produced by Warner Bros.
+Animation, DC Comics and Hanna-Barbera.

 On December 24, 2002, Telefutura Network acquired the rights to the popular Warner Bros.
-Animation television cartoon series, Animaniacs, and it was partly for this reason why some of Telefutura's most popular programs (most notably Animaniacs) were mainly not included as part of the "Mi Tele" or "Toonturama" block, especially during the more open-formatted cartoon block era.
-However, Telefutura was planned to added in the feature-length direct-to-video movie as the Spanish-dubbed language including Animaniacs: Wakko's Wish, aired on the holiday movie briefly on December 24, 2002, to September 5, 2005, instead.
+Animation television cartoon series, Animaniacs, and it was partly why some of Telefutura's most popular programs (most notably Animaniacs) were mainly not included as part of the "Mi Tele" nor "Toonturama" blocks, especially during the more open-formatted cartoon block era.